The Choeofpleirn Press Poetry Chapbook Contest

-This chapbook contest exists for those poets who have not yet published a chapbook or a full-length collection of poems.
+This chapbook contest existed for those poets who had not yet published a chapbook or a full-length collection of poems.

 Choeofpleirn Press is proud to announce that Christine Andersen’s chapbook, To Maggie Wherever You’ve Gone is the winner of the 2025 Jonathan Holden Poetry Chapbook Contest, hereafter to be known simply as the Choeofpleirn Press Poetry Chapbook Contest.